Sermon – The Thirteenth Sunday of Luke 2022

 In predicting His own death on the Cross, Jesus said to His disciples: “For whoever wants to save his soul will loose it, but whoever loses his life for me will find it.
 What good will it be for a man if he gains the whole world, yet [looses] his [own] soul” (Matthew 16:25-26).

-You may recall last week’s lesson of the Parable of the Rich Fool (Luke 12:16-21) who defined his life in terms of the things he possessed.
+You may recall the Gospel lesson of the Parable of the Rich Fool (Luke 12:16-21) who defined his life in terms of the things he possessed.
 Greed motivated him to tear down his storage facilities and build new ones in order that he could accumulate a greater quantity of his abundance.
 The man’s foolishness was made clear when, in light of suddenly facing death, he could no longer benefit from his possessions.

 Christian stewardship goes far beyond knowing what to do with their material things that we are so fond of or attached to.
 In fact, Christian stewardship helps us to better understand what things are.
 A Christian steward knows that material things are not ends in themselves.
 God’s eternal gifts to us are far greater and more valuable than the things of this world that are passing away… We offer to God what was always His.
 Not because He needs them, but because it is God who provides everything.
 We offer Him thanks and ask Him to bless what He provides… that which is not ours to possess but to manage.